 While it’s easy to find a simple cash register for under $100, a high-end POS system can set you back more than $2,000!
 What gives?

-Well, for a start, a POS system is much more than a simple register.
+A POS system is much more than a simple cash register.
 In fact, modern POS systems, with their sleek exteriors and sophisticated software, are more like computers than cash registers:

 The new: Cake POS The old: Casio TE-100 cash register